-Ever had that moment when after pulling down your panties you notice a discharge with a colour you are not familiar with?
-The next moment you are wondering, ‘what’s up?’ and what could have led to a change in the colour of your vaginal discharge.
+Ever had that moment when, after pulling down your panties, you notice a discharge with a colour you are not familiar with?
+The next moment, you are wondering, ‘What’s up?’ and what could have led to a change in the color of your vaginal discharge.

-Most of us have had that experience and if the skipping of your heartbeat is anything to go by, then it id true that vaginal health is important and we should not overlook it.
+Most of us have had that experience, and if the skipping of your heartbeat is anything to go by, then it is true that vaginal health is important, and we should not overlook it.

-The colour of your vaginal discharge goes a long way to determine the state of your reproductive health and you should pay attention to it especially when it not the usual.
+The colour of your vaginal discharge goes a long way to determine the state of your reproductive health, and you should pay attention to it, especially when it is not the usual.

-Different colours of vaginal discharge mean different things and just before your start worrying your pretty head read our complete guide to what each colour of your discharge means.
+Different colours of vaginal discharge mean different things, and just before you start worrying, your pretty head should read our complete guide to what each colour of your discharge means.

 1. Blood red or dried brown